Scale customer reach and grow sales with AskHandle chatbot

 What are Canonical URLs for a Website?

-A canonical URL is the preferred version of a webpage you want search engines to index.
-It represents the "official" version when multiple URLs lead to the same content.
-Canonical URLs are important for resolving duplicate content issues and guiding search engines to your preferred version.
+A canonical URL refers to the preferred version of a webpage that you want search engines to index and display in search results.
+It is the primary URL that you consider the official version of a particular webpage when there are multiple URLs that lead to the same content.
+Canonical URLs are crucial for resolving duplicate content issues and ensuring that search engines understand your preferred version.

 image-1